VarunProg/ThisKeyword/README.md

 execution context it creates 2 properties in the global memory by default the window object (in the case of browser) and this object.\
 At the global level this keyword is equivalent to window object.\
 ***this===window***
+\
+even if Js file is empty there is nothing to execute JS engine still creates Global Execution Context(GEC) in the case of browser it's window.